-- Strategic Planning, Improvement and Risk Team (SPIRIT), supporting the management of foreseeable corporate and strategic risk and embedding risk management within the organisation.
-Through the application of integrated risk management (IRM) methodology SPIRIT also supports the strategic assessment of risks in our community and influences the activity undertaken to reduce existing and potential risks.
-The Programme Support Office is responsible for ensuring a systematic and consistent approach to managing, recording, updating and reporting risks within the programme and project environment. - Safety, Health and the Environment Team, supporting the assessment and control of risks affecting the safety, health and welfare of those employed by the Authority or who are under its duty of care. - Emergency Response Planning Team, supporting the assessment of, and planning for risks associated with terrorist activity, significant environmental events and other emergencies. - Human Resources function, supporting the management of risk through effective planning, delivery of appropriate learning and development strategies, and formal engagement and consultation mechanisms that enable for sufficient numbers of appropriately skilled, competent and motivated employees. - In respect of the management of risk at operational incidents, the Service recognises that its personnel will be confronted by risks from a wide range of hazards.
-The roles and responsibilities for managing risk at incidents are set out in Operational Procedure Note (OPN) 1, Managing Risk at Incidents and other supporting documents cross referenced in that OPN.
+- Safety, Health and the Environment Team, supporting the assessment and control of risks affecting the safety, health and welfare of those employed by the Authority or who are under its duty of care. - Emergency Response Planning Team, supporting the assessment of, and planning for risks associated with terrorist activity, significant environmental events and other emergencies. - Human Resources function, supporting the management of risk through effective planning, delivery of appropriate learning and development strategies, and formal engagement and consultation mechanisms that enable for sufficient numbers of appropriately skilled, competent and motivated employees. - In respect of the management of risk at operational incidents, the Service recognises that its personnel will be confronted by risks from a wide range of hazards.
+The roles and responsibilities for managing risk at incidents are set out in Operational Guidance - Incident Command, and other supporting documents cross referenced in that OPN.
 The Service sets out in its Operational Procedure Notes, Standing Orders and other guidance the systems, structures, frameworks, processes and procedures in place to enable for the effective management of risk at operational incidents.